 Which US shops don't ship to France?

 Most independent American shops.
-In particular Krypton Comics, certain US eBay sellers (who disable international shipping), and most brick-and-mortar comic shops at the online checkout.
-MyComicShop, ComicMint, and Midtown Comics remain the three safe bets.
+In particular certain US eBay sellers (who disable international shipping) and most brick-and-mortar comic shops at the online checkout.
+A handful of specialized US retailers remain the safe bets for shipping to France.
 For eBay, check for the Global Shipping Program (GSP) before bidding.

 How can I avoid customs fees on US comics?